jodrizzle/TEVision/README.md

  - Write output to file

 Notes:
  - image source files should be in the /data directory.
-Call the program from the /src directory.
+Call the program from the /bin directory.
  - the program assumes there's only one document in an input image.
 It will reliably find the largest document
- - the output file "output.bmp" is in /data
+ - the output directory is /data/Output